ilystris/ilystris/docs/PSE Guide.md

 - If it is 2 bars or below, start killing enemies.
 They do not have to be at the E or T.
 - If the bar is at 3 or 4 and there is no T on the map, continue killing enemies.
 - If the bar is 3 and there is a T on the map, check if it is a Chaos trial or truck trial.
 Chaos trials are two trials that occur at the same time and have enemies marked with different colors on the minimap.
 A truck trial is one where the players defend a supply track against three waves of enemies.
 You may need visual confirmation for these.
-If it is not a truck trial or chaos trial, continue killign enemies until 4 bars.
+If it is not a truck trial or chaos trial, continue killing enemies until 4 bars.
 - If the bar is at 4 and there is T on the map, **do not kill any enemy that is not relegated to the trial**.
 Target only trial related enemies which should be indicated on your screen.

 The most important detail that everybody must know is that **defeating any enemy has a chance to decrease the PSE bar**.
 It is important to note that: